Model-Agnostic Bounds for Augmented Inverse Probability Weighted Estimators' Wald-Confidence Interval Coverage in Randomized Controlled Trials: Berry-Esseen-type bounds

 For the non-cross-fit procedure, the rate additionally strongly depends on the complexity of the function class $\funclass$ containing $\tilde{Q}_a$, as measured by its covering number.
 This is because, compared to the cross-fit procedure, Donsker conditions are additionally required to bound empirical process terms, whose rate depends on the function class complexity.
-The bounds I adopted for empirical process terms might have room for improvement.
 Among the empirical process terms in my derivation, the term that impacts the rate most is $(P_n-P_*) \{ \transform_a(\tilde{Q}_a) - \transform_a(Q_{\#,a}) \}$ concerning the deviation of $\tilde{\psi}_a - \psi_{*,a}$ from the sample mean $(P_n - P_*) D_a(Q_{\#,a},\psi_{*,a})$.
-However, as I show in the simulation in Section~\ref{sec: sim}, this term might not severely impact the normal approximation, and my bound on this term might be conservative.